 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.

-Job Title: Director, External Affairs
+Job Title: Director, Executive Support

-Location: Hybrid in Dallas-Fort Worth Region
+Location: Hybrid in Chicago (IL)

 Employment Type: Full-time